 The supposed $26 billion settlement between the banks and federal government and 49 state attorney generals to address the banks criminal fraud, robo-signing and changing income and job history on mortgage applications without the applicant's knowledge actually became "mostly a bailout for large banks."

 Refining and executing this plan and the rest of the Massive Global Movement and Universal Strategic Plan for a Peaceful, Prosperous, Just, Sustainable World will turn all this around.

 A U.S. Attorney or local district attorney is required to obtain a grand jury indictment.
 Under the current top leadership, that is unlikely to happen.
 Since anyone with probable cause can go before a magistrate, magistrate judge or judge and swear out a criminal complaint, the initial approach will be to prepare affidavits in support of criminal complaints as outlined in Section V. C. Prepare Documentation for Filing Criminal Complaints.

 The proposed approach includes getting to know the prosecutors and investigators as outlined in Section V. D. Liaison with Investigators/Prosecutors and Special Counsel If and When One Is Appointed.
 As you get to know them, discuss humane justice with them and get them to understand the damage that has been caused by not having a rule of law and allowing corporations to run the government.
 Provide them samples of proposed criminal complaints and affidavits that show probable cause and victim impact statements with John Does in place of actual names.

 Interested organizations and individuals are requested to work together, help form an advisory board for this plan, and add everything that needs to be done to it.
-Recommendations can be made and items added by going to emailing Fisher@wethepeoplenow.org or faxing 703-521-0849.
+Recommendations are welcomed can be made and items added by emailing RefinethePlan@peoplenow.org or by faxing 703-521-0849.